vadimzharov/k8s-cilium-cluster-mesh/README.md

 ansible-playbook 02-generate-cilium-config.yaml -i inventory/k8s-02.yaml
 ```

-The output values files along with generated CA are available in [](files/tmp/) directory.
-The content of the files is common for any Cilium CNI configuration, but all clusters are sharing the same CA.
+The output values files along with the generated CA are available in [files/tmp](files/tmp/) directory.
+The content of the files is common for any Cilium CNI configuration, but all clusters share the same CA.

 You can install Cilium CNI on your Kubernetes clusters with these files by executing:
 ```
 helm upgrade --install cilium cilium/cilium --version {{cilium_version}} --namespace kube-system --values {{playbook_dir}}/files/tmp/cilium-values-{{ cluster_name }}.yaml
 ```

-And I have playbook to do this on both clusters:
+And I have the playbook to do this on both clusters:

 ```
 ansible-playbook 03-install-k8s-cilium.yaml -i inventory/k8s-01.yaml